 As in its glory days, the village is full of life and people during the summer, during the traditional leisure period from St. Peters to St. Dimitar’s day in November.

-With the arrival of the drums and pipes, the wedding, which is combination of pagan and Christian rituals, starts.
-The bride and the bridegroom are selected by a committee with the criteria that either the bride of groom has to originate from the village.
+With the arrival of the drums and pipes, the wedding, which is a combination of pagan and Christian rituals, starts.
+The bride and the bridegroom are selected by a committee with the criteria that either the bride or the groom has to originate from the village.
 During the two days of celebrating, a number of customs and rituals are followed.
 They give a glimpse of the richness and atmosphere of a wedding from the past.
-The modern-day brides participating in this traditional event will have lifelong memories of looking through the ring, giving presents, carrying the dowry and taking the bride.
+The modern-day brides participating in this traditional event will have lifelong memories of looking through the ring, giving presents, carrying the dowry, and taking the bride.
 “I’m looking at you through the ring, let me enter your heart”, is the traditional saying.
 The marriage ceremony attracts many guests.
-Often it is strengthened with additional cultural events like music performances of folk or ethno singers and bands.
+Often it is strengthened with additional cultural events like music performances of folk or ethnic singers and bands.
 The church temple of “St. Petar and St. Pavle” in Galicnik each year welcomes several thousand quests from Macedonia and other countries.

 The dance expressing the people’s soul

-As part of the wedding the older people from Galicnik dance the “Hard Dance” (Teskoto), a symbolic dance, and wear the costume of the people in this region.
-While dancing, they are reminded of hardships in the past, of seeking their fortune, of weddings and of happiness.
+As part of the wedding, the older people from Galicnik dance the “Hard Dance” (Teskoto), a symbolic dance, and wear the costume of the people in this region.
+While dancing, they are reminded of hardships in the past, of seeking their fortune, of weddings, and of happiness.
 A few tears roll down their wrinkled cheeks in grief for the past and in happiness that Galicnik still lives.

 The Hard One (Teskoto) is considered to be one of the most beautiful and most difficult Macedonian folk dances.
 In essence, it is devoted to the farewell moments of the Macedonians who were leaving their country to work abroad.
 The Hard One was danced at the outskirts of the villages, where people made their farewells to their beloved ones before embarking on the road to the unknown hard work abroad.
-However, over time it developed into a hymn not only of the people who worked abroad, but also of sufferings that piled up in the Macedonian souls through the centuries of subjugation.
+However, over time it developed into a hymn not only of the people who worked abroad but also of sufferings that piled up in the Macedonian souls through the centuries of subjugation.
 This folk dance has inspired many artists and poets.
 Blaze Konevski wrote his outstanding poem “Teskoto” – “The Hard One”) inspired by the dance.